Permafrost/Tundra/SERVICES.md

   * `state` is the thread's current status, and can be one of the following values:
     * `NEW` - a thread that has not yet started is in this state.
     * `RUNNABLE` - a thread executing in the Java virtual machine is in this state.
     * `BLOCKED` - a thread that is blocked waiting for a monitor lock is in this state.
     * `WAITING` - a thread that is waiting indefinitely for another thread to perform a particular action is in this state.
     * `TIMED_WAITING` - a thread that is waiting for another thread to perform an action for up to a specified waiting time is in this state.
     * `TERMINATED` - a thread that has exited is in this state.
   * `priority` is the thread's priority as an integer.
 Threads with higher priority are executed in preference to threads with lower priority.
   * `group` is the name of the thread group this thread belongs to.
   * `alive?` is a boolean indicating if the thread is currently alive.
 A thread is alive if it has been started and has not yet died.
-  * `interrupted?` is a boolean indicating if the thread has been interrupted.
   * `daemon?` is a boolean indicating if the thread is a daemon thread.
 Daemon threads do not block the JVM from exiting even if they are still running.
+  * `interrupted?` is a boolean indicating if the thread has been interrupted.
   * `stack` is a document list describing the call stack associated with this thread.
+    * `description` is a string representation of this stack item.
+    * `file` is the name of the source file containing executing line.
+    * `class` is the fully qualified name of the executing class.
+    * `method` is the name of the executing method.
+    * `line` is the source file line number of the executing line.
+    * `native?` is true if the `method` is a native method.
+  * `stack.length` is the number of items in the `stack` list.
-  * `thread` is the actual `java.lang.Thread` object itself.
+  * `thread` is the actual [java.lang.Thread] object itself.
 * `$threads.length` is the number of items returned in the `$threads` list.

 ---

 ### tundra.thread:prioritize

-Sets the priority of the current [thread]:
+Sets the priority of the current thread:

 > Every thread has a priority.
 Threads with higher priority are
 > executed in preference to threads with lower priority.

 #### Inputs:

-* $thread.priority is the new priority to set on the current [thread], an integer value between 1 and 10.
+* `$thread.priority` is the new priority to set on the current thread, an integer value between 1 and 10.
 Larger values have higher priority.

 #### Outputs:

-* $thread.priority.previous is the previous priority of the current [thread], which can be used to restore priority to its previous value if required.
+* `$thread.priority.previous` is the previous priority of the current thread, which can be used to restore priority to its previous value if required.

 ---